 Starting A New Job

-Employers are looking for people who are punctual, dress appropriately (this may be smart, smart casual or even casual in some companies), are polite, can use their own initiative and are not always looking at their mobile phones or surfing the internet.
+- Employers are looking for people who are punctual, polite, dress appropriately (this may be smart, smart casual, or even casual in some companies), can use their own initiative, and are not always on their phone or surfing the internet.

-You are likely to have a probationary period (between 3-6 months).
-This is an opportunity for you and the company to make sure that you are suitable for the role and are receiving the development and personal support you need.
+- You are likely to have a probationary period (between 3-6 months).
+This is an opportunity for you and the company to make sure that you are suitable for the role and are receiving the personal and professional support you need.

-You may end up getting really tired at the end of the day when you first start your job.
+- You'll probably be really tired at the end of the day when you first start your new job, but it's a sign that you've done a good job.
 It is a lot of work and you may not be used to it so expect to come home feeling exhausted, but satisfied, at the end of the day.

 The Office Environment

-You may work for a company who have dress down Friday, take part in regular charity events or in some cases allow you the opportunity to work from home.
-All of these are additional extras and you should always remember that your job and the business comes first so make sure you continue to dress appropriately for meetings, even if your colleagues are all in their onesies!
+- You may work for a company who have dress down Friday, take part in charity events, or, in some cases, allow you the opportunity to work from home.
+Whilst this is fun you should always remember that your job and the business comes first - so make sure you dress appropriately for meetings, even if your colleagues are all in their onesies!